Living In and Exploring Barcelona

+Barcelona has over 2000 years of history, having been ruled by Romans, Visigoths and Franks.
+The city itself was founded as a military camp by the Romans at the end of the 1st century and named Barcino.
+It is now the sixth largest city in Europe, a dazzling seaside city alive with culture, colour and cuisine .
 The city itself is home to around 1.7 million people, and the province of the same name contains nearly 5 million.
-Until the Barcelona Olympics were held in 1992, the city was largely an industrial hub, but the global event transformed the city's reputation as a tourist city, and saw an increase in hotel room capacity of 100% from 1990 to 2004.
+Until the Barcelona Olympics were held in 1992, the city was largely an industrial hub, but the global event transformed the city's reputation as a tourist city, and saw an increase in hotel room capacity of 200% from 1990 to 2004.
 Today, the city is one of Europe's most popular destinations, yet retains its unique culture and lifestyle.

 This tour is designed with a mix of escorted guided portions and free time, during which you can relax and recharge, or head off the beaten path to go exploring on your own.
 We stay in self-catering apartments for the duration.
 This approach gives you a base from which we can explore the city on foot and on public transport including high speed rail.

 Throughout the tour, we delve into Barcelona's history, culture, and cuisine, and take day trips to some of the most wonderful nearby locations, such as Andorra and the beach resort town of Sitges.
-You will experience the Fiesta De La Mercè (a huge city festival), discover the wondrous architecture of Antoni Gaudi, take wine tours, learn to cook Catalan food, and visit the Picasso Museum and the Salvador Dali Museum.
+You will experience the Fiesta De La Mercè (a huge city festival), discover the wondrous architecture of Antoni Gaudi at La Sagrada Familia and Park Guell, take wine tours, learn to cook Catalan food, and visit the Picasso Museum and the Salvador Dali Museum.
 We also visit the Santa Maria Monastery of Montserrat.

 This trip is a rare opportunity to discover what is below the surface of one of Europe's most complex and beautiful cities.

 Frequently Asked Questions